-13 Students who began their studies before Term 1 of the 2012-2013 Academic Year are not eligible to elect an Associate or Bachelor's Degree in Community and Public Health.
+&lt;sup>13 Students who began their studies before Term 1 of the 2012-2013 Academic Year are not eligible to elect an Associate or Bachelor's Degree of Science in Health Science.

 Credit Hours

 University of the People employs a system of assigning course credit hours to all courses to track student achievement.
 The semester hour is used to quantify and represent the time an average student is expected to be actively engaged in the educational process.
 It represents a reasonable expectation of the time it will take the average student to achieve the stated learning objectives in a given course.